dashbird/site/content/blog/lambda-metrics-monitoring-what-matters.md

 ---
-title: "Lambda Metrics - Monitoring what matters"
+title: "Lambda Metrics That You Should Be Monitoring"
 description: Your application does not need to be huge for it to have plenty of functions, and abstraction for you to get lost in it.
 date: 2018-04-11
 frontImage: "11-04-2018/dashbird-debugging.jpg"